Applications now Available! Deadline Dec. 8, 2023

 Teachers in public and private schools, K-12 and home school associations in CAEC’s service area are eligible to participate.
 Grants are awarded for projects in any discipline and are intended to help teachers within CAEC’s service area produce a better-educated workforce.
 The grants are designed to help teachers introduce innovative teaching methods.

-For more information, call (334) 351-2125 or e-mail firstname.lastname@example.org.
+For more information, call (334) 351-2115 or e-mail firstname.lastname@example.org.

 The 2023 recipients are:

 Autauga County: Ally Moscona of Autauga Academy; Gylendora Davis and Kayla Atchison of Billingsley School; Dana O’Brian of Marbury Middle School; Natalie Warren and Steve Weedon of Prattville High School; Jennifer Griffiths of Prattville Kindergarten; and Debbie Langham of Prattville Primary School.

 Bibb County: Wendy Argo from Cahawba Christian Academy

 Chilton County: Bridgette Sullivan and Katie Hayes of Chilton Christian Academy; Angela Tignor of Chilton County High School; Aimee Dobbs, Anna Blackmon, Libby Coburn, Sonya Henley, Paige Johnson, Brenda Moates, Whitney Morgan, Traci Pitts, Hannah Thrash and Tanya Wilson of Clanton Intermediate; Macey Gentry, Chrissie Bashaw, Betsy Porter, Tiffany Shannon and Lisa Short of Jemison Elementary School; and Ronnie Holsombeck of Jemison High School.

 Coosa County: Elizabeth Milhan, Kristie Wallace and Kristin Sanders from Coosa County Homeschool Co-op at Poplar Point Camp